isadfrn/isa-newsletter/README.md

 ## About

-A newsletter page integrated with a simple node back-end for saving emails in a database.
+A newsletter page integrated with a simple node Back-end for saving emails in a database.

 ## Run